sudar/bulk-delete/readme.md

 - Delete images that are used by the posts that are being deleted
 - <del>Change the message based on the option the user has chosen</del> - Added in v3.3
 - <del>Expandable/collapsible taxonomies</del> - Added in v3.3
+- <del>Ability to choose the different sections that should be loaded</del> - Added in v3.4

 ### Support